 For UK-based mathematicians with caring duties the LMS has a Caring Supplementary Grant scheme which allows participants to apply for help covering caring costs.

-We are grateful for financial support from the Institute for Combinatorics and its Applications, the Heilbronn Institute for Mathematical Research (HIMR), the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences, the Foundation Compositio Mathematica and the British Combinatorial Committee.
+We are grateful for financial support from the Institute for Combinatorics and its Applications, the London Mathematical Society, the Heilbronn Institute for Mathematical Research (HIMR), the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences, the Foundation Compositio Mathematica and the British Combinatorial Committee.
 The BCC is organised in partnership with the Clay Mathematics Institute.